 Gripes of a Concert Junkie

-Live music is one of my favorite pastimes to participate in—it’s almost an addiction for me.
+Live music is one of my favorite pastimes to participate in-it’s almost an addiction for me.
 At this point I’m going to at least one concert a week for the next few months, yet despite my passion, I truly despise some of the practices that bands, venues, and promoters participate in that have seemingly become commonplace.
+I will admit that the venues that use good-quality software like Prism (visit the site to find out more about this) that can integrate their ticket systems don’t do these practices.
+But, mainstream artists are definitely guilty of it.
 Every concert goer has experienced the astronomical fees slapped on by ticket seller monopolies such as Ticketmaster and Live Nation, making their recent merger all the more appropriate.
 It seems to be all too often of an occurrence of going onto a site such as this, waiting on the edge of one’s seat for the desired ticket to go on sale, only to then see that the already expensive ticket has massive fees added.
 It feels like a bait and switch, deceptive as all hell.

 For example, to get a better grasp of this, Katy Perry’s newest tour has the lowest ticket price set at $43 for nosebleed seats-expected for a pop artist playing within a massive stadium setting.
 Once one places said tickets in the cart though, there is an $8.75 service fee, $3.50 facility charge, and a $5.25 order processing fee.
 These buzzwords of service, facility, and order processing seem important, but what do they actually mean?
 Upon going through all the available information provided by Ticketmaster on their website, I’m as in the dark as I started out.
 They simply outwardly state that they charge fees, offering no real explanation as to why the fees are necessary and conducive to offering a better service to potential concertgoers.
 It’s one thing to charge a fee so as to continue business-Ticketmaster is undoubtedly a commercial entity, and they need to charge a premium so as to continue being a business, but $20 on top of an already $40 ticket price is highway robbery, and not truly explaining what these astronomical fees are is shady as best.